Sama-Mohsen/Pizza-Steve-Online-food-ordering-platform/README.md

 ### Notes
 - This project is **frontend-only**, meaning there is no backend functionality.
 - All animations and interactions are handled through **CSS & JavaScript**.
-- The website design is based on the visuals shown in the accompanying video.